You can watch this recipe being made by clicking on the video at the bottom of the page

 |Need help with conversions?|

-This recipe is taken from Delia Smith’s Complete Cookery Course and Delia Smith's Complete Illustrated Cookery Course.
+This recipe is adapted from Delia Smith's Complete Illustrated Cookery Course.

 Return to Homepage

 Visit the Delia Online Cookery School with Waitrose

 Click here to go to Waitrose.com